 - Sales Performance – Sales details, such as revenue, tax, shipping, and refunds.

-- Product List Performance – Create website groups for upselling, cross-selling, product building, and more.
+- Product List Performance – Create website groups for upselling, cross-selling, remarketing and retargeting, product building, and more.
 Then track the revenue for each list.

-You’re also able to track marketing efforts such as coupon codes and affiliate tracking so you can measure their effectiveness.
+You’re also able to track marketing efforts such as coupon codes, Google Adwords ad campaigns, Facebook ads, and affiliate tracking so you can measure their effectiveness.

-As you can see, WooCommerce conversion tracking gives you everything you need to improve your store so you can boost your revenue.
+As you can see, WooCommerce conversion tracking and event tracking gives you everything you need to improve your eCommerce store so you can boost your revenue with the perfect audience.

 So how do you set up conversion tracking on your WordPress site?
 Let’s dive in!